 Talented Vancouver Island photographer Jordan Wende stopped in at the Island Forge in mid-July to listen, learn, and document the atmosphere and some of the work going on.
 In this installment of the series, candid shots of teaching and instruction along with… Continue reading

-The Axe is a Japanese inspired cloth face mask which can come in handy if you are chopping charcoal, playing ninja-and-seek, traveling, or navigating a worldwide crisis at the end-of-days.
-A well made cotton mask can be surprisingly effective at filtering out… Continue reading
+The Axe is a Japanese inspired cloth face mask which can come in handy if you are chopping charcoal, playing ninja-and-seek, traveling, or appear to be navigating a worldwide crisis at the end-of-days.
+As well as gaining you entrance to the grocery… Continue reading

 Repairing a broken natural Japanese waterstone using urushi lacquer.
 Natural urushi lacquer is strong enough to repair the stone but will not interfere with sharpening and polishing as some glues may.
 Carving a cypress base to hold the stone together as well as using urushi lacquer to reattach the halves provides a double solution.
 The stone is a Kumamoto binsui-do, approximately #700, from Monotaro in Japan.
 Urushi is from Watanabe~san.